Poetry in concrete works addresses everyday issues and causes reflections

 Messages and verses written on poles, bus stops, curbs and underpasses attract the attention of Brasília natives

 A countryman of Rita, civil servant André Lopes, 27, was also enchanted.
 “Life is so rushed.
-We forget to say what we feel.
+We forget to say how we feel.
 We forget to say ‘I love you’.
 So messages like these, in the middle of the city, are very cool.
 We look at them and wonder.
 Poetry reaches us through the rush and makes us think,” he says.
 Broadcaster Luiz Polesi, 53, also noticed the sign.
 “I found it very nice.
 Poetry is always good.
 I don’t give it an A, I give it an A+,” he said.
-Polesi, who lives in the city of Taquaritinga believes that poems are a different intervention and attract people’s attention.
+Polesi, who lives in the city of Taquaritinga, believes that poems are a different intervention and attract people’s attention.
 “It’s beautiful.
 It makes the city more beautiful.
-It’s not like the gibberish that nobody understands,” he says, referring to graffiti.
+It’s not like gibberish that nobody understands,” he says, referring to graffiti.

-Poetry in walls is common in the major cities across the world.
+Poetry in walls is something common in the major cities across the world.
 The verses are short and precise.
 Simple life issues are addressed without depth, but also without losing the dose of reflection which is inherent to poetry in general.
 For many artists, interventions are a reaction to the advertisements bombarding those passing by large urban centers.
 In Brasilia, the verses gain particularities.
 They speak of loneliness, concrete, of the streets without corners.
 Most poems are not signed.
 Groups of urban art make verses available for download, such as the Brasilia native group Coletivo Transverso.
-It is a piece of art that can be made by everyone and has everyone as their public.
+It’s a piece of art that can be made by everyone and has everyone as their public.